Bektaz/campernews/README.md

 # campernews
-This project has been written using HTML, CSS, Bootstrap, Angular JS framework and using Camper News Hot Stories API to retrieve the required data.
+This project has been written using HTML, CSS, Bootstrap, Angular JS framework and using Camper News Hot Stories API to retrieve the required data in JSON format.